School Zone Safety

 Caught on Camera!
 Penalties now apply

-Drivers caught on camera illegally using their mobile phone will be issued fines and demerit points from today.
+Drivers caught on camera illegally using their mobile phone will be issued fines and demerit points.

 The NSW Government’s world-first mobile phone detection cameras have been operating in warning mode since 1 December 2019, but drivers caught doing the wrong thing will now cop a $344 fine and five demerit points.